firebolt-db/godocs/docs/Overview/billing.md

 #### Compute usage pricing
 Compute costs are measured in Firebolt Units (FBUs) and vary based on [engine]({% link Overview/engine-fundamentals.md %}) node type, number of nodes or cluster size, the number of clusters and usage duration.
 Costs are only billed for the time Firebolt engines are running.
 Firebolt offers two compute family options:

-The price of an FBU varies by Firebolt edition and region.

 * **Storage-optimized** (default): High SSD capacity for caching and production workloads.
 * **Compute-optimized**: About 2x cheaper; ideal for development and test environments or workloads with smaller active datasets.

-The following table outlines the available node types, their compute family, and the corresponding Firebolt Unit (FBU) sizing:
+The following table outlines the available node types, their compute family, and the corresponding FBU sizing:

 | Node type        | Compute family    | Sizing in FBU    |
 |------------------|-------------------|------------------|